 There are six main varieties of holy basil: Vana Tulsi, Rama Tulsi, Krishna Tulsi, Amrita Tulsi, Kapoor Tulsi, and Temperate Tulsi.
 They vary in appearance, chemical concentration, and flavor.

-- Vana Tulsi, Ocimum gratissimum is native to East Africa and India.
+- Vana Tulsi, Ocimum gratissimum, is native to East Africa and India.
 It is a tree basil that grows wildly on roadsides and near waste.
-It has large leaves and can grow up to 5 feet tall.
+It has large leaves and can grow up to five feet tall.
 It can grow both indoors and outdoors.
-Vana Tulsi resembles lemon basil and some people misidentify lemon basil as vana.
+Vana Tulsi resembles lemon basil, and some people misidentify lemon basil as vana.
 It has a strong clove-like scent and produces white blooms.

-- Rama Tulsi, Ocimum Sanctum, is a tropical, perennial variety of holy basil.
+- Rama Tulsi, Ocimum Sanctum, is a tropical perennial variety of holy basil.
 Its distinguishing characteristic is the purple stems.
-It is mostly grown in India.
+It is grown in India, more than anywhere else.

-- Krishna Tulsi, Ocimum Tenuiflorum is a close relative of the Rama Tulsi as they both belong to the same species.
-It is also a tropical, perennial that grows in India.
+- Krishna Tulsi, Ocimum Tenuiflorum, is a close relative of the Rama Tulsi.
+They both belong to the same species.
+It is also a tropical perennial that grows in India.
 It also has a purple stem and has a black pepper-like taste.
-Unlike Rama Tulsi which has green leaves, the Krishna Tulsi’s leaves start out green but become mottled purple as the plant matures.
+One difference is that Rama Tulsi has green leaves.
+The Krishna Tulsi’s leaves start green but become mottled purple as the plant matures.

 - Amrita Tulsi.
-It also belongs to the Ocimum Sanctum species and grows in Southern India.
-It is bushy and the leaves turn reddish when almost mature.
+It also belongs to the Ocimum Sanctum species, and it grows in Southern India.
+It is bushy, and the leaves turn reddish when almost mature.

-- Temperate Tulsi, Ocimum Africanum is an annual plant with a fruity aroma.
+- Temperate Tulsi, Ocimum Africanum, is an annual plant with a fruity aroma.
 It grows quickly in the warm spring and summer seasons.
 As such, it is loved by American gardeners.
-You can plant the seed directly in early spring and have it ready for harvesting in summer.
+You can plant the seeds directly in early spring and have them ready for harvesting in summer.

 - Kapoor Tulsi, Ocimum tenuiflorum, is the most popular variety of holy basil in the US.
 It grows within a short time but bolts within a year.
 It has less flavor and potency than other varieties, which diminishes its medicinal properties.

-While holy basil and sweet basil have some similarities, they also vary in certain aspects.
-Visually, you can identify holy basil by its light green leaves that have tooth-like edges and a hairy texture.
-On the other hand, sweet basil has smooth, curly, and dark green leaves.
+Both holy basil and sweet basil have some similarities, but they vary in certain aspects.
+You can identify holy basil by its light green leaves that have tooth-like edges and a hairy texture.
+On the other hand, sweet basil has smooth, curly, dark green leaves.

-Holy basil is primarily medicinal while sweet basil is mainly used for culinary purposes.
-When planting or buying basil plants, determine the main purpose you want it for and buy the appropriate basil variety.
-You can also grow both types of basil in your garden and use it as needed.
+Holy basil is primarily medicinal, while sweet basil is mainly used for culinary purposes.
+When planting or buying basil plants, determine the primary reason you want them.
+Be sure to purchase the appropriate basil variety.
+You can grow both types of basil in your garden and use them as needed!